IBM-Cloud/docs-services/README.md

 ## Bluemix extensions to Markdown
  The following Bluemix extensions to Markdown are supported:
- * Output all MarkDown markup to standard, valid HTML5 tags
+ * Output all Markdown markup to standard, valid HTML5 tags
- * Additonal attributes
+ * Additional attributes
  * Addition of headers and footers to the HTML output
  * Anchor IDs generated for all Headers
  * Output is fully accessible
  * Additional functionality

-### Additonal attributes
+### Additional attributes
 The Bluemix Markdown parser allows you to define additional attributes in Markdown.
 After your attributes are defined, you can apply these values to any markdown element, like headers, paragraphs, and codeblocks.

 You can use the Bluemix attributes extension to map the following attributes to an element: